espressomd/espresso/doc/sphinx/introduction.rst

     Uses python array slicing to set and extract various particle properties.

 * ``visualization.py``
-    A visualization for mayavi/opengl of the lj-liquid with interactive plotting.
+    A visualization for Mayavi/OpenGL of the LJ-liquid with interactive plotting.

 * ``visualization_bonded.py``
-    Opengl visualization for bonds.
+    OpenGL visualization for bonds.

 * ``visualization_interactive.py``
-    Sample for an interactive opengl visualization with user-defined keyboard- and timed callbacks.
+    Sample for an interactive OpenGL visualization with user-defined keyboard- and timed callbacks.

 * ``visualization_npt.py``
     Simple test visualization for the NPT ensemble.